POLICIES & PROCEDURES

-I offer virtual services using a platform which meets privacy regulations, governed under PHIPA and PIPEDA.
-I also utilize VPN technology and provide a unique password for each session.
+We offer virtual services using a platform which meets privacy regulations, governed under PHIPA and PIPEDA.
 Despite undertaking these precautions, electronic provision of services may be susceptible to security breaches.
 As well, it is the responsibility of the client to ensure that they are in a location to receive the virtual session which offers them confidentiality.
-It is important to remember that use of an employer provided device is subject to the employers policies regarding an employees use and may limit your confidentiality.
+It is important to remember that use of an employer provided device is subject to the employer's policies regarding an employees use of the device and may limit your confidentiality.

-I am required to keep records of my services for a minimum period of 7 years and are the property of my practice.
-You are able to access your own personal record, however, your explicit written consent would be required for me to share information or your record with any other professional or person.
+We are required to keep records of my services for a minimum period of 7 years and are the property of the practice.
+You are able to access your own personal record, however, your explicit written consent would be required for RESTORE to share information or your record with any other professional or person.

 Children, if they are competent and of age to consent to their own service, shall also be required to give consent to release of their own record.
 Custodial parents/guardians may not access their child’s records.

 Terms of Service: